-Last year, some friends and I cycled a couple of routes in southern Kent over a weekend.
+Last year, some friends and I went cycling in Kent over a weekend.
 It was an enjoyable two days so this year we returned to Kent for a one-day cycle trip to starting in Canterbury.
 Here’s my report on the trip.

 - Distance: 74 miles